 Worms…Worms and Worms… These devils will never go away from a pet parent’s life.
 Lungworms are one type of parasites amongst these devils that are creating more nuisance than any other infections or infestations nowadays.
 You, as a pet parent, have to be more vigilant and informed about lungworms.

-Lungworms settle in the lungs and windpipe of your pet and cause several respiratory problems.
-This type of parasitic infections infests your pet when they are roaming in the woods and/or on fields and having fun.
-Lungworms are common in both dogs and cats so be very careful while sending your pet in open.
+Lungworms settle in the lungs and the windpipe of your pet and cause several respiratory problems.
+This type of parasitic infection infests your pet when they are roaming in the woods and/or on fields and having fun.
+Lungworms are common in both dogs and cats.
+So, be very careful while sending your pet in open.

 Let’s go through the types, symptoms of lungworms, causes, diagnosis and treatments of lungworms.